ruc-practical-ai/development-environment-setup/README.md

 We can open the command pallette with `Ctrl` + `Shift` + `P` and type `Python: Select Interpreter`.

-Now specify that VSCode should use the that interpreter (the one in `./.venv/Scripts/python.exe`).
+Now specify that VS Code should use the that interpreter (the one in `./.venv/Scripts/python.exe`).
 Once you specify this, Jupyter notebooks should show the project's interpreter as an option when you click the `kernel` icon or the small icon showing the current version of python (e.g., `Python 3.12.1`) and then click `Select Another Kernel`, and finally click `Python Environments...`.

 ### Basic Poetry Commands